-As can be seen in Fig. (6) the controlled system presents a larger stability margin than the uncontrolled system, since the corresponding poles are most left in the real axis.
+As can be seen in Fig. (6) the controlled system presents a larger stability margin than the uncontrolled system since the corresponding poles are most left in the real axis.

-In the following the FRF (Function Response in Frequency) of the system was analyzed by applying an impulse force along the two control directions x and z as shown in the Fig. 6.
+In the following, the FRF (Function Response in Frequency) of the system was analyzed by applying an impulse force along the two control directions x and z as shown in the Fig. (6).
 Each direction was analyzed separately.
-It is worth mentioning that the 6 first modes of the system were considered.
-These modes correspond to 3 in the each direction.
+It is worth mentioning that the 6 first modes of the rotor system were considered.
 It is observed in Fig. (7) that the two FRFs are very similar (along the x and z directions, respectively).
-Since the stiffness of the bearings are very close in the x and z directions.
+The stiffness of the bearings are very close in the x and z directions.